Updated Apr 09, 2026

-The QAA-funded project, titled Time and Effort on Task, has published a toolkit designed to help staff better understand students’ time and effort in assessment, and to support students to plan and complete assessments more effectively.
+The QAA-funded project, titled Time and Effort on Task, has published a toolkit designed to help staff better understand how students experience time and effort in assessment, and to help students plan and complete assessments more effectively.
 The toolkit includes separate guides for students and for staff, and QAA describes it as an accessible, three-step guide.
+For institutions, that makes it easier to build a shared language around assessment expectations instead of assuming staff and students already mean the same thing.

 QAA positions this as a practical response to an ongoing gap between staff and student expectations.
 As the project lead, Dr Christina Magkoufopoulou, puts it: